Australia compared to the US, from a California girl’s perspective. Discover what it is really like to live Down Under.

 “Cheap” Meal $13-$15

 Regularly priced meal $18-$20

 The one upside is that tipping is less of a big deal here.
 Basically, the only time you tip is if you go to a more upscale restaurant or if you take a taxi.
 They don’t expect you to tip at bars or cafes so that at least is a relief on my bank account.

 One of the significant differences I have found from living in Australia compared to the US is the things Australians say.
 I never know if someone is just saying hello to me, how are you, or what’s up.
 Don’t even get me started on goodbyes.
 The key to understanding Aussie lingo is to understand that they shorten everything, literally everything.

 Pie Face and Other Take Away Places

-Pie Face is on almost every corner, kind of like the Starbucks of Melbourne.
-They specialize in meat pies, and I still have yet to go there, or to try a true meat pie.
+Pie Face is on almost every corner.
+If we were comparing Melbourne vs San Francisco, Pie Face is the Starbucks of Melbourne.
+They specialize in meat pies, and I still have yet to go there or to try a true meat pie.
 Maybe today will be the day.

-This is an aspect of Melbourne that I’m absolutely in love with.
+This is an aspect of Melbourne that I’m absolutely in love with, and definitely gives Melbourne an advantage in the Australia vs California living debate.
 Almost every alleyway I look down, there is some sort of creative and beautiful street art to look at.

 Hosier Lane is the famous alleyway to see a lot of the best creations, but you can basically find street art everywhere – something I wish there was more of in Southern California, where things are just a little too pristine sometimes.